whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- Mr Robot
 		- S03E05
 			- 00:12:30
-				- Elliot is being fired from E Corp and he's narriating about running through our programs line by line
+				- Elliot is being fired from E Corp and he"s narriating about running through our programs line by line
 				- Earlier in the episode, when Elliot first arrives to E Corp, Elliot talks about run time errors

 Schedule, dead lines, anxiety, variables popping up